RayaneGuebre/AI-Assistant/README.md

 - Connect to robots (like one that can bring me tools — still in progress)

-- Use ChatGPT (or similar models) for smart, contextual responses
+- Use Chatgpt (or similar models) for smart, contextual responses

 - Integrate with Telegram so I can interact with it from my phone